mkapur/cv/README.md

-This repository holds code for the Maia Kapur's CV.
+This repository holds code for Maia Kapur's CV.